History of CollegeAmerica

 Programs and services: Your tuition goes directly to the programs and special services to help you learn and graduate fast so you can begin working sooner.

 Scholarships: We make scholarships* available to hundreds of students each year.
-An unprecedented $6 million in scholarships are being granted by our family of colleges.
 Our college is affordable.
 And private donors can contribute to scholarship programs, potentially expanding your options further.

 - Good Neighbor Initiative: Our commitment includes an even bigger promise.
 We invest in the community, which strengthens neighborhoods and families.
 We offer free programs and free services* to help people who may not otherwise be able to take steps toward college degrees.
 GED® preparation classes and other services provide a bridge to degrees that can change lives for the better.